 - A. The director may issue a license to a person who is currently licensed in another state or jurisdiction that the director determines meets the minimum licensure requirements of this chapter.
 The person shall apply for licensure and pay all applicable fees as prescribed by this chapter and shall pass an examination approved by the director in jurisprudence and ethics related to this chapter within six months after initial licensure.
 The director shall offer the examination at least four times each calendar year. - B. The applicant shall provide information the director determines is necessary to investigate the status of the applicant's current license. - Sec.
-6. Section 36-1934, Arizona Revised Statutes, is amended to read:
+7. Title 36, chapter 17, article 2, Arizona Revised Statutes, is amended by adding section 36-1925, to read: